Creator and Co-Founder, “Be the Difference – Never Again”

-Ms. Bettina Nicolosi is the creator and founder of “Be the Difference-Never Again” an international program focusing on learning about individuals who helped others, inspiring people to take action in their lives to make a difference.
+Elizabeth Bettina Nicolosi, author of It Happened in Italy: The Untold Stories of How Italian the People of Italy Defied the Horrors of the Holocaust and producer of the documentary My Italian Secret: The Forgotten Heroes is the creator and co-founder of “Be the Difference-Never Again” an international program focusing on learning about individuals who helped others, inspiring people to take action in their lives to make a difference.

-Ms. Bettina Nicolosi created marketing and public relation opportunities for her impactful book, It Happened in Italy: Untold Stories of How the People of Italy Defied the Horrors of the Holocaust, a work that brings to light the little known history of how Jews were saved in Italy during the Holocaust.
-The book inspired the making of a documentary, My Italian Secret: The Forgotten Heroes.
+Ms. Bettina Nicolosi created marketing and public relation opportunities for her impactful book, It Happened in Italy: Untold Stories of How the People of Italy Defied the Horrors of the Holocaust (HarperCollins), a work that brings to light the little known history of how many Jews were saved in Italy during the Holocaust.
+The book inspired the making of a documentary, My Italian Secret: The Forgotten Heroes (Netflix, Amazon Prime).
 She was instrumental in raising over $1.5 million for producing the documentary.

 Ms. Bettina Nicolosi is fierce advocate for Holocaust education and Jewish/Catholic relations with a focus on people being upstanders rather than bystanders.
 She has organized multiple private audiences with Pope Benedict XVI and Pope Francis for Holocaust survivors, rescuers, and “good Samaritans”.

 Ms. Bettina Nicolosi, a graduate of Smith College, has decades of experience studying and working in Italy and France.
 She is a fluent speaker of both English and Italian.